huggingface/blog/supercharge-customer-service-with-machine-learning.md

 Since we consider the hypothetical use case of *filtering out unsatisfied messages*, let's look into what datasets are available.

 For your real-world use case, it is **very likely** that you have internal data that best represents the actual data your NLP system is supposed to handle.
 Therefore, you should use such internal data to train your NLP system.
-It can nevertheless be helpful to also include publicly available to improve the generalizability of your model.
+It can nevertheless be helpful to also include publicly available data to improve the generalizability of your model.

 Let's take a look at all available Datasets on the [Hugging Face Hub](https://huggingface.co/datasets).
 On the left side, you can filter the datasets according to *Task Categories* as well as *Tasks* which are more specific.
 Our use case corresponds to *Text Classification* -> *Sentiment Analysis* so let's select [these filters](https://huggingface.co/datasets?task_categories=task_categories:text-classification&task_ids=task_ids:sentiment-classification&sort=downloads).
 We are left with *ca.* 80 datasets at the time of writing this notebook.
 Two aspects should be evaluated when picking a dataset: